-Due to restrictions of the TANF funding in limiting LFRC services to families with dependent children, it is imperative that LFRC secures additional funding to serve non-TANF eligible families to enable the Corps to coordinate and deliver services to all displaced residents, regardless of their family composition.
-The SSBG funds allocated to LFRC shall be used to provide case management and direct services to non-TANF eligible displaced families in Louisiana and as such will deliver the following returns:
+Due to restrictions of the TANF funding in limiting LFRC services to families with dependent children, it was imperative that LFRC secure additional funding to serve non-TANF eligible families to enable the Corps to coordinate and deliver services to all displaced residents, regardless of their family composition.
+The SSBG funds allocated to LFRC have been used to provide case management and direct services to non-TANF eligible displaced families (and even TANF-eligible families after the TANF funds were exhausted, September 30, 2007) in Louisiana and as such have delivered the following returns:

-- At a cost of approximately \$4,500 per family (30% case management & 70% direct services), it is estimated that LFRC could serve an additional 3,100 families (9,300 individuals) with case management and direct emergency services bringing the total LFRC case load to over 10,000 families (30,000 individuals.) - An additional 50 Family Liaisons delivering comprehensive services to displaced Louisiana citizens.
-Additional Family Liaisons will be deployed in coordination with UMCOR to handle caseloads that are not able to be already served by Katrina Aid Today case workers. - As the recovery needs of citizens evolves, LFRC may expand their scope of services to meet the needs of the citizens.
-This may include work such as, but not limited to, direct social services and relocation planning.
+- As a supplement to the TANF funds, it is estimated that LFRC is serving an additional 3,100 families (9,300 individuals) with case management and direct emergency services bringing the total LFRC case load to over 10,000 families (30,000 individuals.) - Through other non-profit providers, LFRC is funding additional Family Liaisons delivering comprehensive services to displaced Louisiana citizens.